-Who May File: Any person owning taxable real property in the county, the board of county commissioners, the county prosecutor, the county treasurer, the board of township trustees of any township with territory in the county, the board of education of any school district with territory in the county, or the mayor or legislative authority of any municipal corporation with territory in the county may file a complaint.
+WHO MAY FILE: Any person owning taxable real property in the county, the board of county commissioners, the county prosecutor, the county treasurer, the board of township trustees of any township with territory in the county, the board of education of any school district with territory in the county, or the mayor or legislative authority of any municipal corporation with territory in the county may file a complaint, or a tenant of the property owner, if the property is classified as to use for tax purposes as commercial or industrial, the lease requires the tenant to pay the entire amount of taxes charged against the property, and the lease allows, or the property owner otherwise authorizes, the tenant to file such a complaint with respect to the property.
 See R.C.
 5715.19 for additional information.

-Tender Pay: If the owner of a home files a complaint against the valuation of that home, then, while such complaint is pending, the owner is entitled to tender to the county treasurer an amount of taxes based on the valuation claim for such home in the complaint.
-Note: If the amount tendered is less than the amount finally determined, interest will be charged on the difference.
-In addition, if the amount finally determined equals or exceeds the amount originally billed, a penalty will be charged on the difference between the amount tendered and the final amount.
+TENDER PAY: If the owner of a property files a complaint that seeks a reduction in the taxable value of that property, the owner is entitled to tender to the county treasurer an amount of taxes based on the valuation claimed for the property in the complaint.
+NOTE: if the amount tendered is less than the amount finally determined, interest will be charged on the difference.
+In addition, if the amount finally determined equals or exceeds the amount originally billed, a penalty will be charged on the difference between the amount tendered and the original amount.

-Multiple Homes: Only homes that (1) are in the same taxing district and (2) have identical ownership may be included in one complaint.
+MULTIPLE PARCELS: Only parcels that (1) are in the same taxing district and (2) have identical ownership may be included in one complaint.
 Otherwise, separate complaints must be used.
-The increase or decrease in valuation must be separately stated for each home.
-If more than three homes are included in one complaint, use additional sheets of paper.
+However, for ease of administration, parcels that are (1) in the same taxing district, (2) have identical ownership, and in the case of complaints challenging the eligibility of property for CAUV, (3) are farmed as a single economic unit should be included in one complaint.
+The increase or decrease in valuation may be separately stated for each parcel or listed as an aggregate sum for the economic unit.
+If more than three parcels are included in one complaint, use additional sheets of paper.

-General Instructions: The Board of Revision may increase or decrease the total value of any home included in a complaint.
-The board will notify all parties not less than 10 days prior to the hearing of the time and place the complaint will be heard.
-The complainant should submit any documents supporting the claimed valuation to the board prior to the hearing.
-The board may also require the complainant and/ or owner to provide the board additional information with the complaint and may request additional information at the hearing, including purchase and lease agreements, closing statements, appraisal reports and cost of improvements added to the home (e.g. skirtings and awnings) for the property.
+GENERAL INSTRUCTIONS: The Board of Revision will notify all parties not less than ten days prior to the hearing of the time and place the complaint will be heard.
+The complainant should submit any documents supporting the complaint to the Board prior to the hearing.
+The Board may also require the complainant and/or owner to provide the Board with additional information be filed with the complaint and may request additional information at the hearing.

-Ohio Revised Code section 5715.19(G) provides that a "complainant shall provide to the board of revision all information or evidence within the complainant's knowledge or possession that affects the real property" in question.
-Evidence or information that is not presented to the board cannot later be presented on any appeal, unless good cause is shown for the failure to present such evidence or information to the board.
+R.C.
+5715.19(G) provides that "a complainant shall provide to the Board of Revision all information or evidence within the complainant's knowledge or possession that affects the real property" in question.
+Evidence or information that is not presented to the Board cannot later be presented on any appeal, unless good cause is shown for failure to present such evidence to the Board.